aaron-tetrick/Calculator/README.md

 # calculator

-This is my Calculator Project for The Odin Project
+This is my Calculator Project for The Odin Project.